deckardai/deckard-walkthrough/README.md

 Three simple steps.

-1. You add a **deckardwalk** file to your repository.
+STEP 1: You add a **deckardwalk** file to your repository.
 It basically contains paths and their descriptions.
 The file (**deckardwalk** should be in the main directory of the repository) should look like this:

 ```
 somedir1/in/repo Some description